wntrblm/Castor_and_Pollux/user_guide/docs/index.md

     <canvas id="ramp" width="640" height="480" class="waveform teal"></canvas>
 </div>

-!!! note "Simulation vs reality"
+!!! fairy "Simulation vs reality"
     These are *simulations* of perfect waveshapes.
 Castor & Pollux's waveshapes are generated by analog circuitry and they don't quite look *exactly* like these examples.
 That's a good thing - the analog weirdness is what adds character to the module.

 The ramp sounds like this: